bbmokhtari/django-translations/docs/reference/utils.rst

    :return: The :term:`relations hierarchy` derived out of the relations.
    :rtype: dict(str, dict)

-   To get the :term:`relations hierarchy` of a first-level relation:
+   To get the :term:`relations hierarchy` of some relations (a first-level relation):

    .. testcode:: _get_relations_hierarchy